lorents17/iCatalyst/README.md

 - `Skip` — skip the optimization of images PNG.

-PNG interlace method:
+##### Interlace option:
 - `None` — displays the image in a browser only when download is complete.
-- `Adam7` — displays low-resolution versions of the image in a browser as the file downloads.
+- `Interlaced` — displays low-resolution versions of the image in a browser as the file downloads.
 Interlacing makes download time seem shorter, but it also increases file size (not support).

 ### JPEG optimization settings